marksweissma/donatello/README.md

   Components:

-  1. The `Owner` objects are the backbone of donatello coordinating pulling data, splitting, fitting, cross validating, scoring, and storing.
+  1. The `DM` (donatello manager) object is  the backbone coordinating pulling data, splitting, fitting, cross validating, scoring, and storing.
   2. The `Estimator` objects encapsulate the transformation process for the expected requirements to serve and the fitting/predicting/scoring of ML algorithims.
   3. The `Scorer` objects are responsbile for evaluating models on an unseen data, via cross validaiton and hold out
   4. The `Data` objects are responsible for storing and managing data